lefakkomies/pynomo/README.rst

 This program makes it easy because it auto-calculates the lines of a nomogram from a formula.
 It is  not restricted to straight line scales, curved scales are handled just fine.

+.. image:: example.png

 Currently, it's just a prototype.
 Nothing fancy, no optimisation, just the bare essentials.
-It doesn't always work, but mostly it does.
+It doesn't always work, but often it does.

-.. image:: example.png

 Quick start:
 ------------